pulkitparikh/sexism_classification/README.md

 # sexism_classification
 We hereby release the code that was used for the experiments reported in our EMNLP 2019 paper titled 'Multi-label Categorization of Accounts of Sexism using a Neural Framework'.
 The code, in fact, provides some additional functionality as well.

+Our implementation utilizes parts of the code from [1, 2, 3] and libraries Keras and Scikit-learn [4].

 Any further information about the code can be obtained by emailing me (my email id is mentioned in the paper).
 The following are brief descriptions of the contents of this repository.

 1) main.py